kuldeepiitg/Android/CountWidget/README.md

 Counter Widget
 ==============

 The widget have two buttons, left to decrement the count and right to increment.
-And there is an edit text button which shows the count value.
+And there is an edit text view which shows the count value.

 ![alt tag](countwidget.png)